ryan4yin/knowledge/electrical-engineering/VSCode C C++ 开发环境搭建.md

        -include <filename>
               Adds an implicit #include into the predefines buffer which is read before the source file is preprocessed.

+              If multiple -include options are given, the files are included in the order they appear on the command line.

        -I<directory>
               Add the specified directory to the search path for include files.